motetpaper/kbdate-sh/README.md

 ### Install the Debian package.

-You can directly install the `/deb` file without adding a PPA repository.
+You can directly install the `.deb` file using `apt` without adding a PPA repository or source item.

-Remember to use the glob syntax `./kbdate.deb` when you run the installation.
+🖐️ Remember to use the glob syntax `./kbdate.deb` when you run the installation.
 ```sh
 sudo apt install ./kbdate.deb
 ```